modernish/modernish/README.md

   an installed package.

 #### `use sys/base/mktemp` ####
-A cross-platform shell implementation of 'mktemp' that aims to be just as safe as native `mktemp`(1) implementations, while avoiding the problem of having various mutually incompatible versions and adding several unique features of its own.
+A cross-platform shell implementation of `mktemp` that aims to be just as safe as native `mktemp`(1) implementations, while avoiding the problem of having various mutually incompatible versions and adding several unique features of its own.